-Offset driving: The ACC system may not detect a vehicle in the same lane that is offset from your direct line of travel.
+Offset driving: ACC system may not detect a vehicle in the same lane that is offset from your direct line of travel.
 The offset vehicle may move in and out of the line of travel, which can cause your vehicle to brake or accelerate unexpectedly.
-Make sure you’re always focused on the road and traffic conditions.
+Make sure you’re always and constantly focused on the road and traffic conditions.

 *Actual selling price may vary.
 Dealer preparation, options, delivery, destination, taxes, title, license and registration fees not included.
 Please see your authorized Maserati dealer to ensure the actual availability of these models and the accuracy of the information.
 All figures presented are estimates only.
 The payments calculated are based on terms and other variables you have selected and are not current programs available by MNA.
 This is not an offer of direct financing or of any particular lease or purchase transaction.

 © 2020 Maserati North America, Inc. All rights reserved.
 Maserati and the Trident logo are registered trademarks of Maserati SpA.